 We are responsible for the identification of, and compliance with, all aspects of laws, regulations, contracts, or grant agreements that could have a material effect on the operations of the IMSA Fund for Advancement of Education.
-We are responsible for and we have established and maintained an effective system of, internal controls over compliance requirements.
-We have performed an evaluation of the IMSA Fund for Advancement of Education's compliance with the following assertions during the two years ended June 30, 2013.
-Based on this evaluation, we assert that during the years ended June 30, 2013 and June 30, 2012, the IMSA Fund for Advancement of Education has materially complied with the assertions below.
+We are responsible for and we have established and maintained an effective system of internal controls over compliance requirements.
+We have performed an evaluation of the IMSA Fund for Advancement of Education's compliance with the following assertions during the two-year period ended June 30, 2015.
+Based on this evaluation, we assert that during the years ended June 30, 2015 and June 30, 2014, the IMSA Fund for Advancement of Education has materially complied with the assertions below.

-- A. The IMSA Fund for Advancement of Education has obligated, expended, received and used funds in accordance with the purpose for which such funds have been appropriated or otherwise authorized by law. - B. The IMSA Fund for Advancement of Education has obligated, expended, received and used funds in accordance with any limitations, restrictions, conditions or mandatory directions imposed by law upon such obligation, expenditure, receipt or use. - C. The IMSA Fund for Advancement of Education has complied, in all material respects, with applicable laws and regulations, including the State uniform accounting system, in its financial and fiscal operations. - D. Revenues and receipts collected by the IMSA Fund for Advancement of Education are in accordance with applicable laws and regulations and the accounting and recordkeeping of such revenues and receipts is fair, accurate and in accordance with law. - E. Money or negotiable securities or similar assets handled by the IMSA Fund for Advancement of Education or held in trust by the Fund have been properly and legally administered, and the accounting and recordkeeping relating thereto is proper, accurate and in accordance with law.
+- A. The IMSA Fund for Advancement of Education has obligated, expended, received and used public funds of the State in accordance with the purpose for which such funds have been appropriated or otherwise authorized by law. - B. The IMSA Fund for Advancement of Education has obligated, expended, received and used public funds of the State in accordance with any limitations, restrictions, conditions or mandatory directions imposed by law upon such obligation, expenditure, receipt or use. - C. The IMSA Fund for Advancement of Education has complied, in all material respects, with applicable laws and regulations, including the State uniform accounting system, in its financial and fiscal operations. - D. State revenues and receipts collected by the IMSA Fund for Advancement of Education are in accordance with applicable laws and regulations and the accounting and recordkeeping of such revenues and receipts is fair, accurate and in accordance with law. - E. Money or negotiable securities or similar assets handled by the IMSA Fund for Advancement of Education on behalf of the State or held in trust by the IMSA Fund for Advancement of Education have been properly and legally administered, and the accounting and recordkeeping relating thereto is proper, accurate and in accordance with law.

-Yours very truly,
+Yours truly,